-Mary Beth West joined The Wallace Foundation’s board of directors in 2014.
+Mary Beth West, a retired corporate executive, became chair of The Wallace Foundation’s board of directors in June 2021, after having joined the board in 2014.

-West, who is married and has four children, received a B.S. in management from Nazareth College of Rochester and an M.B.A. from Columbia University.
+West received a B.S. in management from Nazareth College of Rochester and an M.B.A. in marketing from Columbia University.